Katiebird Bakes

 No-Bake Peanut Butter Bars - simple natural ingredients with decadent results! | katiebirdbakes

 Use natural peanut butter.
-The kind with one ingredient on the label: peanuts (ok, and salt if you like).
-That’s what I tested in this recipe, using both Trader Joe’s and Whole Foods store brands.
+The kind with one ingredient on the label: peanuts (and salt if you like, but make sure to cut the added salt in the recipe if so).
+I tested this recipe using both Trader Joe’s and Whole Foods store brands.
 Both worked great!
 Any brand that is just peanuts and salt will do.
 I haven’t tested this using conventional, shelf-stable peanut butter so I can’t guarantee the same results.
 Also, room temperature peanut butter is best for mixing.
 I usually just open a fresh jar to make this recipe because it uses most of a standard 16 oz jar.

-Coconut flour subs: I haven’t tested any substitutions for the coconut flour and recommend using it, but I think almond flour or oat flour might work as well.
+I haven’t tested any substitutions for the coconut flour so I recommend using it, but I think almond flour or oat flour would work as well.
 You may need to add more than the 1/2 cup called for – just keep adding until a stiff batter is formed.
 It should be a little soft but mostly hold its shape.

 No-Bake Peanut Butter Bars - simple natural ingredients with decadent results! | katiebirdbakes

 These no-bake peanut butter bars are intensely peanut buttery, rich, and filling.
 The dark chocolate is the perfect sweet offset to the dense peanut butter layer.
 They’re a substantial dessert, and I really like that about them.
-Plus, they take a sum total of 15 minutes of work, and I REALLY like that about them.
+Plus, they take a sum total of 15 minutes to make, and I REALLY like that about them.

 As always, if you try this recipe, please let me know either by leaving a comment here or tagging me on Instagram @katiebirdbakes.
 I love seeing your creations!
 Stay well.